Wayne Maunder: Personal life

 Maunder resided in the Greater Los Angeles Area.
 In 1967, he married Lucia Maisto.
 The couple's son, Dylan T. Maunder, was born the next year in 1968.

 Death

 Maunder died unexpectedly on November 11, 2018, aged 80.
 He was noted as having a history of heart disease.

 Fictional portrayals

 In August 2018, Luke Perry (who died four months after Maunder) was cast to portray Maunder in Quentin Tarantino's Once Upon a Time in Hollywood.
+Perry ended up playing a character named "Scott Lancer".